QotoQot/Bindings.Lottie.iOS/README.md

 animationView.Play();
 ```
 See [this blog post](https://qotoqot.com/tech/ios-bindings/) for the step-by-step guide on how to create bindings from scratch in .NET 9 and Xcode 16.

+## Lottie for Android

+Get the sources [from Github](https://github.com/QotoQot/Bindings.Lottie.Android) or the package [from Nuget](https://www.nuget.org/packages/QotoQot.Bindings.Lottie.Android).